kmclaren-trinity/testingMerge/README.md

 # testingMerge
 This is a commit on master.
+another commit on master. this one is made after b3 branched off.

 This is a commit on master after b1 was branched.